 Raising and handling horses in Canada

-Horses may be sold into meat production after they have retired from their original activity (racing, sport competition, working, etc.).
-Or, horses may become too sick to be used for other purposes, and are sold into meat production as an end-of-life option.
-But, not all of the horses sent to slaughter for human consumption are unwanted or sent knowingly.
-In some cases, guardians that are no longer able to afford care for their horse will bring them to livestock auctions hoping to find a new home for them.
+Horses may be sold into meat production after they have become sick or injured and no longer fit for the purpose they were being kept.
+But not all horses sent to slaughter for human consumption are unwanted or sent knowingly.
+In some cases, guardians who can no longer afford to care for their horses will bring them to livestock auctions, hoping to find a new home for them.
 Sadly, these horses may be bought by “kill buyers” who send them to slaughter.
-Horses sold into meat production may be transported directly to the slaughter facility or spend time in a feedlot to fatten up prior to slaughter.
+Horses sold into meat production may be transported directly to the slaughter facility or spend time in a feedlot to fatten up before slaughter.

 Horses in a Canadian feedlot (picture credit Canadian Horse Defense Coalition)